2026 United States House of Representatives elections in Idaho

 The 2026 United States House of Representatives elections in Idaho will be held on November 3, 2026, to elect the two U.S. representatives from the state of Idaho, one from both of the state's congressional districts.
 The elections will coincide with the other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on May 19, 2026.

 District 1

 The 1st district takes in the Idaho Panhandle and the western Boise area.
 The incumbent is Republican Russ Fulcher, who was re-elected with 71.0% of the vote in 2024.